 (Formerly DRAMA 71L) Through a combination of lectures, film screenings, readings and hands-on demonstrations, this course will introduce students to the Documentary Film Form and will instructor them in how to produce, write, shoot and edit their own five minute documentary.
 Meets General Education / Creative Arts graduation requirement.
+May not be repeated.
 SC